client-engineering-devops/gitops-workshop-guide/mq/README.md

 ```bash
 oc get route -n tools integration-navigator-pn -o template --template='https://{{.spec.host}}'
 ```
-Once you have retrieved the URL and entered it in your browser, you will see a login page.
+Once you have retrieved the URL and entered it in your browser, you will see a login page
 ![ibm_cloudpak_login](images/cloudpak-login.png "Screenshot of  IBM CloudPak login page")

 You may choose to login as admin using IBM Provided Credentials.
-In order to retrieve these IBM Provided Credentials you can use the following command
+In order to retrieve these IBM Provided Credentials you can use the following command:
 ```bash
 oc extract -n ibm-common-services secrets/platform-auth-idp-credentials --keys=admin_username,admin_password --to=-
 ```